nghttp2/nghttp2/doc/sources/tutorial-client.rst

 its bufferevent, so it closes underlying connection as well.
 It also calls `nghttp2_session_del()` to delete nghttp2 session object.

-We begin HTTP/2 communication by sending client connection header, which is 24 bytes magic byte sequence (:macro:`NGHTTP2_CLIENT_CONNECTION_HEADER`) followed by SETTINGS frame.
+We begin HTTP/2 communication by sending client connection preface, which is 24 bytes magic byte sequence (:macro:`NGHTTP2_CLIENT_CONNECTION_PREFACE`) and SETTINGS frame.
 The transmission of client connection header is done in ``send_client_connection_header()``::

     static void send_client_connection_header(http2_session_data *session_data)